 Have you heard of a digital spring cleaning?
-With spring in full swing, there is a good chance that your weekend plans may include scrubbing, sweeping and sprucing up your home for the season.
-While clearing clutter is an annual ritual for many households, the National Cyber Security Alliance (NCSA) and Better Business Bureau (BBB) have teamed up to remind all consumers not to be digital hoarders and to freshen up their online lives.
+With spring in full swing, there is a good chance that your weekend plans include scrubbing, sweeping and sprucing up your home.
+Clearing clutter is an annual ritual for many households.
+So, the National Cyber Security Alliance (NCSA) and Better Business Bureau have teamed up to remind consumers not to be digital hoarders.
 By conducting a digital spring cleaning and taking care of overdue online maintenance, you will be safer and more secure against losing personal information and becoming a victim of identity theft.

 How To Do a Digital Spring Cleaning